-Omitted from Figure 9 is the value of sanitation input markets, which are in the order of US\$2.2 billion per year (see section 3.8).
+Omitted from Figure 9 is the value of sanitation input markets, which were estimated to be in the order of US\$2.2 billion per year (see section 3.8).
 The estimates captured under 'toilet system and hygiene practices' do not fully take into account the much larger investments required to convey, isolate and/or treat human excreta (except sludge management, which was included in Indonesia).